Sophie's Journey Chapter 6

 "The ship is built for this," Sophie said.
 Her own stomach churned with every drop into the trough of a wave.
 "The men know the way.
 We are just crossing a valley of water.
 Think of the mountain in the dream.
 It doesn't move.
 We are going to the mountain."

-Sophie sat through the night in the freezing rain.
-Her clothes were soaked to the skin.
-She did not move until the first grey light of England appeared through the mist.
+Sophie sat in the rain all night.
+Her clothes were soaked.
+She did not move until she saw the first gray light of England through the mist.

 By the time they reached Liverpool, the sun was setting behind a wall of fog.
 The station was a cathedral of iron.
 The roof soared so high the pigeons looked like dust motes in the rafters.
 The noise was absolute.
 The hiss of steam.
 The clatter of trolleys.
 The endless, rhythmic thrum of a world that never stopped.